nevakrien/proc_macro_lang/README.md

 4. full integration with rust

 # Limitations
 this projet has a very large scope and thus we cant cover everything. the languge would likely be fairly slow as we are going to be using an ast interpter and not a VM.
+Further more everything uses Rc everywhere which is probably fairly expensive for no reason.

 we would also not cover parsing rules that break rust or non rust FFI.